Canticle

 Manager

-Jotham Yoder is a business consultant with career experience in graphic design, photography, e-commerce, marketing, and creating architectural drawings.
+Jotham Yoder is a business consultant with career experience in graphic design, photography, e-commerce, marketing, and architectural design.
 His best work happens where he brings together diverse and complex components into systems that are cohesive and function well.A chronic traveller, he has lived in or visited over 30 countries, and sees travel as an opportunity to learn skills in bridge-building between cultures, ideas, and people who think differently.As a musician, Jotham has been a part of many choir tours and ensembles, and now enjoys combining his travel experience and organizational skills to create choir tours where he can take music friends along to explore and learn from other cultures.

 Jotham lives in the Shenandoah Valley, and is a part-time digital nomad.